Yandex Cloud

 4. On the Security control rules page that opens, go to the Configuration tab.
 The section that opens lists the control rules that form a part of the security standards specified for the current workspace.

 5. To learn more about a security control rule, click the table row with its name.
-The detailed info window that opens includes the following tabs:
+You will see a window with rule details, which has the following tabs:

 Overview